EmirCoco37/MultiRobloxLauncher/README.md

 1. Download the latest Windows x64 ZIP from Releases.
 2. Extract the ZIP.
-3. Close any running Roblox clients before the first start.
+3. Close all running Roblox clients and fully exit Roblox from the **Windows system tray** before starting Multi Roblox Launcher.
+Otherwise, multi-instance may not work correctly.
 4. Run `Multi Roblox Launcher.exe`.
 5. Click **Add Account** and sign in on the official Roblox website.
 6. Select an account, enter a Place ID, then click **Join Server**.